 There are now numerous brands of chalk paint.
-The chalk paint revolution and subsequent frenzy was started by Annie Sloan back in 1990.
+The chalk paint revolution and subsequent frenzy were started by Annie Sloan chalk paint line back in 1990.
 She started her own line of chalk paint which was the first commercial brand that I know of.
-Using chalk paint was easy, since you didn’t have to sand wood furniture.
-Contrary to the commercial chalk style paint, I used to make my own chalk paint before that was even available.
+Using chalk paint was easy since you didn’t have to sand wood furniture, making chalk-painted furniture a total hit.
+Contrary to the commercial chalk-style paint, I used to make my own chalk paint before that was even available.
 I learned how when I studied art and in my brief art teaching career.

 The Chinoiserie dresser above is in our dining room and I found it a couple of years ago at a thrift shop.
 It’s an old Thomasville piece that resembles Henry Link Bali Hai faux bamboo.
 I wanted a lacquer finish but did not want to spend the money to have it professionally done.
-See my tutorial in THIS POST, which again…did not involve chalk paint.
-Clearly I’m happy with the results 😀 and in contrast to a chalky finish this is glossy!
+See my tutorial in THIS POST, which again…did not involve chalk paint, only lots of spray paint.
+Clearly, I’m happy with the results 😀 and in contrast to a chalky finish, this is glossy!

 My New Dining Room Table Project

 The Gustavian lines called to me and the size was just perfect.
-Additionally the oval shape works better for our small dining area.
-I knew that it would take some work, but it’s not my first rodeo and I was ready for the challenge!
+Additionally, the oval shape works better for our small dining area.
+I knew that it would take some work, but it was not my first rodeo and I was ready for the challenge!

 How To Paint Furniture Without Chalk Paint